 Maharashtra- Common Entrance Test (MH-CET) is a standardized national level examination conducted by DTE for admission into various management colleges across Maharashtra.
 MH-CET came back with the online test mode in 2014 after it was replaced by CMAT for a year in 2013.
-The difficulty level of CET 2015 & 2014 was tougher than that of CET 2012.
 But, when compared to other national level examinations like CAT, XAT and IIFT, the level of questions in MH-CET is easy to moderate.

 |Total no. of questions